Vumba Botanical Gardens is a park in the Vumba Mountains - 159ha, with 42ha of gardens and many kilometers of footpaths.

-The Vumba Botanical Garden and Reserve was bought from by Government from Mr F.J.
+The Vumba Botanical Garden and Reserve was bought from Government from Mr F.J.
 Taylor in 1957 and was proclaimed a National Park in 1958.
-Before that is was a farm known as Machester.
-It was named Vumba Botanical gardens in 1975.
+Before that is was a farm known as Manchester.
+It was named Vumba Botanical Gardens in 1975.

 The garden initially belonged to the Taylors.
 Mr Taylor was a Mutare Businessman and he bought Manchester farm initially as a weekend initiative.
 Mrs Taylor started developing it by growing flowers and clearing the bush and Mr Taylor built a small dam on the property.